UW-GDA/uruguay_droughts/README.md

 ## Future directions

 * Apply this analysis to other models also recommended by Bazzanella et al. (4).
-* Look for spatial trends.
+* Look for spatial trends, specifically in the watershed where the hydroelectric dams in Uruguay are located.

 ## References